-4.1.
-Model definition: Hyogo Framework for Action
+4.1 Model definition: Hyogo Framework for Action

 This section illustrates the static resilience framework introduced in Section 3.
-Given the increase in the number of natural and man-made disasters, the United Nations (UNISDR) have formulated a structured approach to help communities cope with unexpected disruptions.
-The conceived framework, firstly presented in the 2005 UNISDR report [34,70], is known as the Hyogo Framework for Action (HFA).
-It is now considered a global blueprint for minimizing risk associated with natural hazards through the implementation of national laws for risk management and control [61].
+Given the increase in the number of natural and man-made disasters, the United Nations (UNISDR) has formulated a structured approach to help communities cope with unexpected disruptions.
+The conceived framework, firstly presented in the 2005 UNISDR report (ISDR 2005; UNISDR 2008), is known as the Hyogo Framework for Action (HFA).
+It is now considered a global blueprint for minimizing the risk associated with natural hazards through the implementation of national laws for risk management and control.
 The HFA was originally conceptualized in Kobe, Japan with the goal of encouraging countries to implement resilient measures in their respective laws.
 The lifespan for the implementation was from 2005 to 2015.
 After that, each of the participating countries was required to submit a report (a detailed questionnaire) on their own progress.
-A score was then given by the UN to each of the submitted reports based on the progress each country had made [46,71].
+A score was then given by the UN to each of the submitted reports based on the progress each country had made (Kammouh et al. 2018c; UNISDR 2011).
 The progress recorded by every country is computed on the basis of a five-point scale for each indicator, where 'one point' indicates weak progress while 'five points' implies a great endeavor and commitment in that specific area.
-The scores of the 22 indicators for 37 countries assessed by the United Nations are reported in Appendix.
+The scores of the 22 indicators for 37 countries assessed by the United Nations are reported in the Appendix.

-The objective of the HFA is the significant reduction in losses after disasters [11].
-Following the resilience model introduced in Section 3.1, the HFA indicators are unfolded under the three resilience pillars:

-- a) Reduced Vulnerability: Includes consideration of disaster risk that is aimed at preventing and mitigating disaster as well as reducing vulnerability; - b) Robustness: Strengthening of institutions and mechanisms at all level aiming at increasing resilience (P2); - c) Adaptive and Recovery Capacity: Structural embedding of risk reduction methods for emergency preparation, response, and recovery (P3).

-To increase the level of detail and to convert the strategic goals into operationalizable activities, the UNISDR introduces five priorities:
+- The objective of the HFA is the significant reduction in losses after disasters.
+Following the resilience model introduced in Section 3.1, the HFA indicators are unfolded under the three resilience pillars: - a) Reduced Vulnerability: includes consideration of disaster risk that is aimed at preventing and mitigating disaster as well as reducing vulnerability; - b) Robustness: Strengthening of institutions and mechanisms at all level aiming at increasing resilience (P2); - c) Adaptive and Recovery capacity: Structural embedding of risk reduction methods for emergency preparation, response, and recovery (P3). - To increase the level of detail and to convert the strategic goals into operationalizable activities, the UNISDR introduces five priorities:

-- 1 Ensure disaster risk reduction; - 2 Identify, assess and monitor disaster risks and enhance early warning; - 3 Use available physical and non-physical resources to build a culture of safety and resilience; - 4 Reduce the underlying risk factors; - 5 Strengthen disaster preparedness for effective response.

-Each of the five priorities is further disaggregated into four to six indicators, summing up to a total of twenty-two Table 2).
-The indicators refer to the implementation of activities, mechanisms, or policies with
+316 1.
+Ensure disaster risk reduction;

+- 2. Identify, assess and monitor disaster risks and enhance early warning; - 318 3.
+Use available physical and non-physical resources to build a culture of safety and resilience; - 319 4.
+Reduce the underlying risk factors; - 5.
+Strengthen disaster preparedness for effective response. - Each of the five priorities is further disaggregated into four to six indicators, summing up to a total of twentytwo Table 2).
+The indicators refer to the implementation of activities, mechanisms, or policies with the aim of risk reduction, preparation, and recovery.